gudarikon/image-to-code/README.md

 ## Requirements

-1. an IntelliJ IDE for any language:
+1. An IntelliJ IDE for any language:
     * IntelliJ IDEA
     * PyCharm
     * GoLand
     * PhpStorm
-    * etc
+    * etc.
-2. 1920x1080 resolution screen
+2. A 1920x1080 resolution screen

 ## How to use